 Funny ~ You don’t normally find things funny at the time.
 It’s more when you look back at something you can see how funny it was.
 Like when my daughter shaved her younger brothers hair with my lady shave.

-Tiring ~ By the time you have done a full days work, picked the children up, had tea, helped with homework, attended to any housework you cant get away with any more and finally sat down is normally time to go to bed to get some sleep before starting all over again the next day.
+Tiring ~ By the time you have done a full days work, picked the children up, had tea, helped with homework, attended to any housework you can’t get away with anymore and finally sit down is normally time to go to bed to get some sleep before starting all over again the next day.

-Lonely Non Existing Social Life ~ Babysitters are two expensive or non existent, helpful volunteering friends will always have something else on the one day of the year you finally do get asked out somewhere.
+Lonely Non-Existing Social Life ~ Babysitters are two expensive or non-existent, helpful volunteering friends will always have something else on the one day of the year you finally do get asked out somewhere.
 You face the dilemma of socialising with couples which takes you to the social outcast bit again or socialising with your other single friends.
-It wasn’t until I was singe that I realised all my friends are coupled up.
+It wasn’t until I was single that I realised all my friends are coupled up.
 Note to self – find some single friends.